-A colonoscopy generally costs well over $1,000, but Medicare and health insurance can bring that down.
+A colonoscopy could cost well over $1,000, but with Medicare and health insurance, it's next to nothing.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you were to pay for a colonoscopy without any help, it would likely cost you over $1,000.
-Thankfully, both Medicare and private health insurance can completely eliminate that cost.
+If you were to pay for a colonoscopy without any help from Medicare or private health insurance, it would likely cost you over $1,000.
+Thankfully, both can reduce or even completely eliminate that cost.

 Compare health insurance for colonoscopies